marcos-acpc/ESPHome-OpenTherm/Readme.md

 - Edit the opentherm.yaml file:
     - Make sure the board and device settings are correct for your device
     - Set the sensor entity_id with the external temperature sensor's name from Home Assistant.
 (The ESPHome sensor name is temperature_sensor).
 - Flash the ESP and configure in Home Assistant.
 It should be auto-discovered by the ESPHome Integration.
+(Make sure you connect the boiler to the opentherm adapter and ESPboard before adding it on home assistant).